safe-global/safe-docs/pages/advanced/smart-account-bug-bounty.md

 ## Note on Safe{Wallet}

 Generally, bugs and issues regarding Safe{Wallet} frontend or backend are _out of scope_.
 This refers to the [web app](https://app.safe.global), mobile apps as well as backend services required.
-For any bug reports, please consider submitting an issue on the respective repository on Github such as [safe-wallet-web](https://github.com/safe-global/safe-wallet-web/issues).
+For any bug reports, please consider submitting an issue on the respective repository such as [safe-wallet-web](https://github.com/safe-global/safe-wallet-web/issues).

 Please only use [bounty@safe.global](mailto:bounty@safe.global) for severe, security-related issues.
 We will carefully check all submissions however rewards remain voluntarily at our sole discretion.